 Choosing which certification is right for you is a personal decision that will depend on your career goals and whether you see yourself in management accounting, auditing and attestation, or investment management.

 The CFA is the most expensive certification and takes the longest to study for, but it will equip you with the skills needed to excel in asset management and trading.
-And the CPA is the longest exam with the lowest average salary, but licensed CPAs do make 10 – 15% more than non-licensed CPAs.
+And the CPA is the longest exam with the lowest average salary, but licensed CPAs do make 10 – 15% more than non-licensed accountants.

 The CMA on the other hand is the least expensive certification, it is the shortest exam, takes the least amount of time to study for, and results in the highest average salary.
 It’s also a versatile certification that equips you to help make high-level strategic decisions informed by your extensive financial analysis skills.